C.J. Cron Player Props: Rockies vs. Tigers

-The Colorado Rockies, including C.J.
-Cron (.257 slugging percentage in past 10 games, including zero home run), take on starter Michael Lorenzen and the Detroit Tigers at Coors Field, Friday at 8:10 PM ET.
+On Saturday, C.J.
+Cron (.273 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
+First pitch is at 9:10 PM ET.

 C.J.
 Cron Game Info & Props vs. the Tigers